-Considering the quality of the video, there is not much to talk about except mentioning the encoding ability of HD60 vs HD60S.
+Considering the video’s quality, there is not much to talk about except mentioning the encoding ability of HD60 vs. HD60S.

 Both offer fantastic video quality and can record or stream in 1080P HD Quality.
 And both can support up to 60 frames per second.

 The plus point where HD60 gets a plus point is its ability to encode video in H.264 format, which is very beneficial when it provides you the impressive quality of video in minimal size.